"""Ditto Personalized Mixin."""

 from torch.optim import Optimizer

-from fl4health.clients.basic_client import BasicClient
+from fl4health.clients.flexible.base import FlexibleClient

 from fl4health.mixins.adaptive_drift_constrained import AdaptiveDriftConstrainedMixin, AdaptiveDriftConstrainedProtocol

-from fl4health.mixins.core_protocols import BasicClientProtocolPreSetup
+from fl4health.mixins.core_protocols import FlexibleClientProtocolPreSetup

 from fl4health.mixins.personalized.utils import ensure_protocol_compliance